Cathe0n/Cyber-Investigator-guide/README.md

 > Use **WRITE BLOCKER** I don't care how experienced you are, a **WRITE BLOCKER IS ESSENTIAL** '~'

 ### Gathering evidence.
 Once you have imaged the storage components, you can use [Autopsy](https://www.autopsy.com/) to open your image file. **[Autopsy](https://www.autopsy.com/)** it is an open-source digital forensics platform.
 It supports analysing disk images, recovering deleted files, and identifying artefacts like browser history, emails, user activity, and registry changes.
 [Autopsy](https://www.autopsy.com/) provides tools for timeline analysis, keyword searches, and automated parsing of common file formats.
-The parsing process may take some time and is generally the longest part of the procedure sooo better make some tea :3.
+The parsing process may take some time and it's generally the longest part of the procedure sooo better make some tea :3.
 <br>

 <div align="center">